ucb-dataj/j200/notes/maps.md

 I think it makes some kind of sense to break it at zero, and at the national average (25.4)

+The CDC report is based on raw data available in the CDC's [Morbidity and Mortality Weekly Report](https://www.cdc.gov/mmwr/index.html)

 More thoughts: how many of you did not recognize this as a map of the United States?
 Some things we can leave off.
 "This map shows"